kapoor-sakshi/Digital-College-Canteen-System/README.md

 - Enhanced state management with Redux-Toolkit to optimize data flow between different components.
 - Implemented a user-friendly error handling mechanism to provide better guidance in case of possible errors.
 - Improved database queries for more efficient data processing with MongoDB.
-- Implemented the "Order Customization" feature, allowing users to personalize their orders.
+- Implemented the "Order Customization" feature, allowing users to personal## How to Use?ize their orders.
 - Designed an intuitive admin panel for menu management, order tracking, CSV feedback download and sales.
 - Enabled real-time order tracking and integrated a feedback system for improved customer interaction.